 Best Time to Visit the Falklands

 Aim to visit the Falkland Islands between October and April.
 The best months, with the warmest weather, longest hours of daylight and excellent wildlife and hiking opportunities, are November to February.
-This is also the busiest period, both for land-based, island-hopping tourists and visiting Antarctica expedition ships, so be sure to book several months in advance.
+This is also the busiest period, both for land-based island-hopping tourists, and for visiting Antarctic expedition ships, so be sure to book several months in advance.

 When to visit the Falklands… at a glance